Full Question from Nora:

 Someone gave, or made, this expensive piece of clothing to Jesus before His death, and just like when Mary anointed Him with expensive perfume before His passion, Jesus accepted this gift.
-This is an indication to us that we should give our best to God, just like the sacrifice of Able the just, just like the Israelites in the desert gave their best Moses for the building of the tabernacle and it’s furnishings, just like Solomon built the Temple with the finest furnishings in the world, and just like medieval Christians built soaring Cathedrals as a monument to their God.
+This is an indication to us that we should give our best to God, just like the sacrifice of Able the just, how the Israelites in the desert gave their best to Moses for the building of the tabernacle and it’s furnishings, like Solomon built the Temple with the finest furnishings in the world, and like medieval Christians built soaring Cathedrals as a monument to their God.

 The seamless tunic wasn’t just mentioned for its monetary value, it was also part of the liturgical vestments, that were designed by God and given to Moses in the desert of Sinai.
 Throughout the books of Exodus, Leviticus, Numbers and Deuteronomy, there are many mentions of linen garments that are to be worn by the priests that serve at the tabernacle, and even Ezekiel mentions several times the linen garments to be worn during Temple service.

 Interestingly, according to the Talmud (A collection of Jewish teachings on the Torah) a priest was divested of his divine office if he failed to wear the proper vestments,

 While they are clothed in the priestly garments, they are clothed in the priesthood; but when they are not wearing the garments, the priesthood is not upon them. ~BT Zevachim 17:B